ga-wdi-curriculum/rails-activerecord/readme.md

 * Have the appropriate file name.
 * Have the appropriate model name.
 * Inherit from Active Record.
 * Indicate the appropriate relationships.

-> In this application, a song belongs to an artist.
+In this case, Artists and Songs have a one-to-many relationship.

 You will be placing these files into the `app/models` directory of your Rails application.